mlc-mlapis/docs/src/knowledge-base/how-to-do/using-object-storage-in-nodejs.md

 :::
 <!-- markdownlint-enable DOCSMD004 -->

-## Getting an existed object storage bucket ACL setting
+## Getting an existing object storage bucket ACL setting

 When having `credentials` and `getS3Client` function from the previous code snippet (supposing all declared variables are also accessible), you can check the existence of a bucket and get its ACL setting.